 - Officially accept the loans on NYU Albert, the university-wide system.
 You will first receive instructions on how to secure your loans via your Stern e-mail account.

-- Electronically sign your Master Promissory Note (MPN) at www.studentloans.gov.
-There is a separate MPN for the Federal Direct Unsubsidized Loan and the Federal Direct Graduate PLUS Loan.
+- Electronically sign your Loan Agreement (MPN) at www.studentaid.gov.
+There is a separate Loan Agreement (MPN) for the Federal Direct Unsubsidized Loan and the Federal Direct Graduate PLUS Loan.

 - Renew the FAFSA for each academic year in which you wish to receive federal aid.
-The MPNs for all federal loans are valid for 10 years.
-However, if a student applies for the Federal Direct Graduate PLUS Loan with an endorser, he/she must sign a new MPN for each additional Graduate PLUS Loan desired.
+The Loan Agreements (MPNs) for all federal loans are valid for 10 years.
+However, if a student applies for the Federal Direct Graduate PLUS Loan with an endorser, he/she must sign a new Loan Agreement (MPN) for each additional Graduate PLUS Loan desired.
 Please email the Stern Graduate Financial Aid Office if you were credit approved with an endorser or as a result of the credit appeal process.

 - Track your federal loans on the National Student Loan Data System.
 NSLDS displays information on loan amounts, balances, statuses, servicers and disbursements.
 Please note that loans are reported to NSLDS within 30 days of receipt of funds.
 If you have been making payments on a loan, the outstanding principal balance listed by NSLDS may be as much as 120 days old.
 You should contact the loan servicer for more up-to-date balance information.

 Direct Loan Contact Information

 |COD School Relations-Applicant Services

 (consumer education tools and student loans complaints)